Accounts on HoloLens

 Whenever the device restarts or resumes from standby, the credentials for this account are used to sign-in again.
 If the option enforcing an explicit sign-in is enabled in Settings, the user will be required to type in their credentials again.
 Anytime the device restarts after receiving and applying an OS update, an explicit sign-in is required.

-Although HoloLens is a single user device, users can link additional accounts for the purpose of the easier access within apps (such as the Store) or to combine access to personal and work resources, similar to the Desktop version of Windows.
-Signing into an additional account does not separate the user data created on the device, such as images or downloads.
+Within a single device account, users can link additional web account credentials for the purpose of the easier access within apps (such as the Store) or to combine access to personal and work resources, similar to the Desktop version of Windows.
+Signing into an additional account in this way does not separate the user data created on the device, such as images or downloads.
 Once an account has been connected to a device, apps can make use of it with your permission to reduce having to sign into each app individually.

 As an app developer, you can take advantage of having a connected identity on HoloLens with the Windows Account Manager APIs, just as you would on other Windows devices.
 Some code samples for these APIs are available here.